Steve Garvey: San Diego Padres

 In December 1982, Garvey signed with the Padres for $6.6 million over five years in what some felt was a "masterstroke" to General Manager Jack McKeon's effort to rebuild the team.
 Though San Diego had vastly outbid the Dodgers, McKeon noted Garvey's value in providing a role model for younger players.
 Additionally, Garvey's "box office appeal"—his impending departure from the Dodgers provoked some Girl Scouts to picket the stadium—helped San Diego increase its season ticket sales by 6,000 seats in Garvey's first year.
 Sports Illustrated ranked the signing as the 15th best free agent signing ever as of 2008.

 His first season in San Diego allowed him to break the National League record for consecutive games played, a feat that landed him on the cover of Sports Illustrated as baseball's "Iron Man".
 In an unusual homecoming, Garvey tied the record in his first appearance back at Dodger Stadium in Padre brown.
 For breaking the record, he was named the National League Player of the Week.
-The streak ended at 1207 consecutive games played (from September 3, 1975, to July 29, 1983) when he broke his thumb in a collision at home plate against the Atlanta Braves.
+The streak ended at 1,207 consecutive games played (from September 3, 1975, to July 29, 1983) when he broke his thumb in a collision at home plate against the Atlanta Braves.
 It is the fourth-longest such streak in Major League Baseball history.

-It was Garvey's second season in San Diego, however, that would be his highlight in a Padres uniform.
+It was Garvey's second season in San Diego, however, which would be his highlight in a Padres uniform.
 In 1984, Garvey became the only first baseman in MLB history to commit no errors while playing 150 or more games.
 He handled 1,319 total chances (1,232 putouts and 87 assists) flawlessly in 159 games for the Padres.

-Led by Garvey, winning his second National League Championship Series MVP award, the Padres won their first National League pennant over the Chicago Cubs in 1984.
+Led by Garvey, who won his second National League Championship Series MVP award, the Padres won their first National League pennant over the Chicago Cubs in 1984.
 In Game 4, Tony Gwynn drew an intentional walk that Garvey converted into one of his four RBIs.
 After getting hits in the third, fifth, and seventh innings, Garvey capped off his efforts with a two-run walk-off home run off Lee Smith in the ninth inning.
 As he rounded third base, Garvey was met by fellow Padres who later carried him off the field in celebration.

 The home run became popular among San Diego Padres fans and was captured in a sequence of three shots by Padres team photographer Martin Mann.
 He was the only photographer to get a sequence of shots of the swing, and went on to sell limited edition series photos of "The Home Run", along with appearances on local television.
-In an interview with The San Diego Union Tribune, Martin Mann said, “It was like nothing I’ve ever seen at a baseball game.
+In an interview with The San Diego Union Tribune, Martin Mann said, "It was like nothing I've ever seen at a baseball game.
 It was just a magical night.
 There was something about that night, I don't know what it was.
-It felt like something was going to happen.”
+It felt like something was going to happen."